velikhanov/TestWorkUnitedSkills/README.md

 5)Next, we need to clone the repository.
 To do this, open the console and write:
 `git clone https://github.com/velikhanov/TestWorkUnitedSkills.git`.
 Wait until everything is installed.

-6)Next, go to the directory with the newly installed project:
+6)Next, go to the directory with the newly installed project(GitHub can slightly change the name of the project folder.
+Make sure it's called: TestWorkUnitedSkills, the case is not important.):
- `php
- cd D:\OpenServer\domains\TestWorkUnitedSkills
- `
+ `cd D:\OpenServer\domains\TestWorkUnitedSkills`
 7)Write in console:
-`php
-composer install
-`
+`composer install`
 8)Go to the root directory and find the `.env.deletethis` file.
 Delete dot and word `deletethis`.
 Only `.env` remains.

 9)Then write in the console: